Geometric creation of quantum vorticity: NLKG in the BTZ metric

 To explicitly demonstrate geometric vortex creation, we solve the NLKG numerically in the comparison spacetime, (i.e. Eq. (\ref{NLKG}) with the metric Eq. (\ref{comp})), which retains the frame-dragging rotational terms Eq. (\ref{rot}).
 The equivalence to the BTZ metric can be seen from Eq. (\ref{equiv}).
 This approach is possible to handle numerically and the results can be seen in Fig. (\ref{fig1}).
 For various choices of model parameters (which we specify), a vortex lattice emerges in the superfluid.

-For a finite region in space whose size is very small compared with the AdS radius of the BTZ metric, the angular velocity $\Omega_B$ can be considered as approximately constant, $\Omega_0$.
+As we have mentioned earlier in this section (see discussions below Eqn. (\ref{equiv})), for a finite region in space whose size is very small compared with the AdS radius of the BTZ metric, the angular velocity $\Omega_B$ can be considered as approximately constant, $\Omega_0$.
 The numerical results for the NLKG in the comparison metric are equivalent to those for the NLKG in the BTZ metric under such an approximation.
 In Fig. (\ref{fig1}) we used a finite-difference scheme and spectrum methods to decouple the cross derivatives $\partial_t$ and $\partial_\phi$ in the Coriolis term, and a semi-implicit scheme similar to the Crank-Nicolson method for the linear terms and an explicit scheme for the nonlinear term.
 The boundary of the computation domain is chosen to satisfy $\Omega r \ll c$, and a second order Neumann boundary condition is imposed.
+The initial condition is an energetic, unstable vortex with high winding number, plus minor perturbation.
+To reach the ground state, we filter out the high-frequency fluctuations until the field configuration mainly consists of low-frequency components, signaled by the appearance of vortices.
+The final state is stable and is considered the ground state.
+For an interesting treatment on how non-minimally coupled free scalar fields are unstable in the spacetime of compact objects see \cite{Mendes:2014vna}.

 Fig. (\ref{fig1}) contains the vortex lattice with a plot of the modulus of the field $|\Phi|$ on the left side and a plot of the phase $\sigma$ on the right side.
 The locations of vortices are indicated by the dots (i.e. field zeros) in the modulus plot, and by the phase discontinuities around which the color changes from blue to red (see online color version), corresponding to a phase change of $2\pi$.
 These results demonstrate quantum vortices.
 Their distribution is determined by the Coriolis term.
 As the computation is performed under the slow-rotation approximation $\Omega \ll 1$, the centrifugal term of order $\Omega^2$ causes only a small non-uniformity to the vortex lattice.
+Again notice that in the BTZ metric the distribution of vortices in the whole space might not be uniform since the equivalence of the BTZ metric and the comparison metric is only established under the approximation $\Omega_B \approx \Omega_0$ in a small ring region in the BTZ background.
+However, this region is large enough to accommodate probably billions of quantum vortices.